MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

     }
 }
 ```
 What is going on here?
-We have a javascript object.
+We have a JavaScript object.
 The properties are the names of update functions.
 In the example above we have defined the 'add' update function.
-Every update function will receive the state as it's first argument.
+Every update function will receive the state as its first argument.
 It is injected (like the event object).
 If we give our update function an argument, that will appear as the second argument.
 We pass in the form instance.
 Use `new FormData(form)` to de-serialize the form data, then create a new object that represents a task.
 I am generating a random id.
-You can play with `window.crypto.getRandomNumber(new Uint8Array(2))` in the browser console and see what it does.
+You can play with `window.crypto.getRandomValues(new Uint8Array(2))` in the browser console and see what it does.
 We then update the state, and finally as we must in each update function, we return the new version of the state.

 This update will trigger a re-render of our view function.